younnes-chebli/car-booking-api/README.md

-# Car Booking API
+# Car Booking REST API

-Extension and improvement of our [CLI Car Booking Application](https://github.com/younnes-chebli/cli-car-booking-application) to an api that will constitute our backend and expose a series of endpoints.
+Extension and improvement of our [CLI Car Booking Application](https://github.com/younnes-chebli/cli-car-booking-application) to a REST API that will constitute our backend and expose a series of endpoints.

 ## Technologies Used
 * Java 17